A Gap Year in Japan

-One of the best things about Japan is the juxtaposition of new and old.
-You can pretty much see the technological future of the world in the business areas of the big cities like Tokyo, while the past is the present out in the country.
-Make sure you check out both during your time there to see how the country has changed.
-Tumbledown wooden shacks can still be spotted next to glass fronted designer condominiums and in the middle of a modern skyscraper you might discover a sliding wooden door which leads to a traditional chamber with tatami mats, calligraphy, and tea ceremony.
+One of the best things about travel in Japan is that you can pretty much see the technological future of the world in the the big cities like Tokyo, while the past is the present out in the country.
+Tumbledown wooden shacks can still be spotted next to glass fronted designer condominiums, you might discover a sliding wooden door which leads to a traditional chamber with tatami mats, and tea ceremony.
 All signs of Japan's rich and beautiful history.